FAQ

 Q: Will the book be illustrated?

 A: Oh yes!
 The idea is to richly illustrate the book with a combination of screenshots, photographs, and scans of original concept art and design sketches.
-The only caveat is that some of the original documents and art were lost on February 22, 1999— AKA “Chainsaw Monday,” when Sierra’s Oakhurst office was closed and its staff laid off.
+The only caveat is that a not insignificant amount of the original documents and art were lost on February 22, 1999— AKA “Chainsaw Monday,” when Sierra’s Oakhurst office was closed and its staff laid off.
 Documents and art for Quest for Glory (and other Sierra titles) were tossed into dumpsters.
 Some of it has been saved, but the majority was not.
 Lori and Corey also provided art from their personal archives.

 Q: How are you capturing screenshots?